Startup Growth Marketing on a Bootstrap Budget

 When should a bootstrapped startup start investing in paid advertising?

 Introduce paid spend once you have a proven conversion path: a landing page that converts, a sales process that closes, and a unit economics model that shows you can acquire a customer profitably.
 Spending on paid traffic before those elements are validated wastes capital.
 Most bootstrapped founders start paid spend too early, before their messaging is sharp or their conversion rate is optimised, and conclude that paid does not work.
 In most cases, the problem is readiness, not the channel.
+Readiness here means clear startup positioning and messaging, a repeatable process for finding first customers manually before any budget is added, and the same patient, content-led approach covered in our guide to building a consulting practice through content.

 About the Author